Ehsan Hajsafi: Panionios

-On 24 June 2017, Hajsafi signed a two-year contract with Greek Super League side Panionios.
+On 24 June 2017, Hajsafi signed a two-year contract with Super League Greece side Panionios.
 He is set to team up with fellow countryman Masoud Shojaei at Panionios.
 Hajsafi became the third Iranian in recent years to play for the club.

-Hajsafi made his first appearance for the club on 13 July 2017 in a second round Europa League qualifying match against Slovenian club Gorica.
+Hajsafi made his first appearance for the club on 13 July 2017 in a second round UEFA Europa League qualifying match against Slovenian club Gorica.
 On 20 August 2017, on his league debut with Panionios, Hajsafi recorded an assist from a corner kick.

 Olympiacos

 On 29 December 2017, after six months with Panionios, Hajisafi reached an agreement with Greek side Olympiacos, signing a 3 1/2-year contract for a transfer fee of €600,000.
 His contract, was worth €400,000 per year.
 The 27-year-old player was the team's first transfer in the January window.
-On 11 February 2018, he made his debut with the club in the Superleague Greece as a starter, scoring a late goal as he bundled home the rebound to seal a point for Olympiacos when Atromitos keeper Andreas Gianniotis saved Uros Djurdjevic's penalty-kick.
+On 11 February 2018, he made his debut with the club in the Super League Greece as a starter, scoring a late goal as he bundled home the rebound to seal a point for Olympiacos when Atromitos keeper Andreas Gianniotis saved Uros Djurdjevic's penalty-kick.